What to expect at a hearing

-The hearing takes place within 30 working days of submissions closing, unless the time limit has been formally extended by the EPA or the applicant.
+The hearing takes place within 30 working days of submissions closing, unless the time limit has been formally extended by us or the applicant.

 If you wish to attend the hearing and present information relating to your submission to the decision-making committee:

 - You must indicate in your submission whether you wish to attend a hearing.

 - You should also indicate in your submission whether you intend to call an expert witness to provide technical advice and support

 Who makes the decisions?

 Applications made to us are considered by decision-making bodies.
 Depending on the type of application, they can either be decided by:

 - specialist decision-making committees which are made up of people with a range of expertise.

 We will provide at least 10 working days' notice of the hearing date, time and place.
 We'll give this information to all submitters and the applicant.